2 new giant pandas are returning to Washington's National Zoo from China by the end of the year - KESQ

 “I was told that many American people, especially children, were really reluctant to say goodbye to the pandas and went to the zoo to see them off,” Xi said in his speech, adding that he learned the San Diego Zoo and people in California “very much look forward to welcoming pandas back.”

-In the video announcement released Wednesday on the institute’s social media channels, first lady Jill Biden joined Smithsonian Secretary Lonnie G. Bunch III and Smith to reveal the pandas were returning to the nation’s capital.
+The zoo accompanied the announcement with a light-hearted video featuring Smith, Smithsonian Institution Secretary Lonnie G. Bunch III and first lady Jill Biden.
+The trio in the video are gathered to discuss protocol for a reception to welcome unnamed honored guests.
+When Biden asks about attire and menu, Smith dryly replies that the impending guests are “strict vegetarians” who are “partial to black and white.”

 Last November, giant pandas Tian Tian and Mei Xiang and their cub, Xiao Qi Ji, went back to China, prompting a nationwide outpouring of farewell from millions of U.S. panda fans of all ages.
+The trio’s departure left only one panda family remaining in American zoos, at Zoo Atlanta, and those remain scheduled to return to China later this year.

-Zoo Atlanta, the last U.S. zoo with pandas in its care, expects to say goodbye to the four giant bears this fall.
-The zoo was making preparations to return panda parents Lun Lun and Yang Yang to China along with their American-born twins Ya Lun and Xi Lun, zoo officials said earlier this month.
+Zoo Atlanta is making preparations to return panda parents Lun Lun and Yang Yang along with their American-born twins Ya Lun and Xi Lun, zoo officials said earlier this month.
 There was no date for the transfer, they said, but it will likely happen between October and December.

 Pandas have long been the symbol of the U.S.-China friendship since Beijing gifted a pair to the National Zoo in 1972, ahead of the normalization of bilateral relations.
 Later, Beijing loaned the pandas to other U.S. zoos, with proceeds going back to panda conservation programs.